sfago2024/www/content/future/_index.md

 * A rich menu of concerts, worship, and workshops.

-* 25 concert venues, plus thee additional pre- and post-convention options.
+* 25 concert venues, plus three additional pre- and post-convention options.

 * Internationally known performers from Canada, France, Korea, and the United States.